 The Kontrol S2 Mk3 offers DJs a refined yet fully-featured central mixer.

 Above these meters are two buttons for cueing the selected channel to your headphones.
-Dedicated headphone volume knob along with Cue/Mix knob allows you to properly prepare your mixes.
+A dedicated headphone volume knob along with a Cue/Mix knob allows you to properly prepare your mixes.
 Above these knobs is a Sampler volume and Master volume control knobs.
 On each side of the Master volume control knob is a Quantize and Microphone button.

 The mixer section also offers an FX section with access to 4 FX and dedicated filter knobs.
 This knob doubles as a control knob for FX but more on that later.